First-principles screening of materials with extreme effective masses: Results

-To illustrate the connection between band dispersion and the resulting conductivity effective masses, we provide an illustrative example for \ce{GaLiSi} in Figure \ref{fig:flatband}.
-It shows the calculated chemical potentials at \qty{300}{K} for doping levels of $10^{18}$ and $10^{20} \mathrm{cm}^{-3}$ together with the range where the Fermi-Dirac distribution at these doping levels differs from its extreme values (0 and 1) by a threshold of $10^{-3}$, overlaid on the density of states (DOS).
-As can be observed, dopings in this range do not yield similar results, only after $10^{19}$ effective mass value stabilizes.
-The electrons and holes used in the calculation predominantly come from the band edges.
-Although the rectangles in Figure \ref{fig:flatband}d might appear wide due to the threshold ($10^{-3}$), and temperature ($300 \: K$) used, these doping levels are just above the band edges.
-The slow increase in effective masses with doping reflects the gradual sampling of nonparabolic portions of the bands.
-Especially for small band gap materials, the steady rise corresponds to linear trend at the Fig. \ref{fig:flatband}c.
+To illustrate the connection between band dispersions and the resulting conductivity effective masses, we provide an illustrative example for \ce{GaLiSi} in Figure \ref{fig:flatband}.
+It shows the calculated chemical potentials at \qty{300}{K} for doping levels of $10^{18}$ and $10^{20}~\text{carriers/cm}^{-3}$ together with the range where the Fermi-Dirac distribution at these doping levels differs from its extreme values (0 and 1) by a threshold of $10^{-3}$, overlaid on the density of states (DOS).
+As can be observed, dopings in this range do not yield similar results, and the effective mass value only stabilizes above $10^{19}~\text{carriers/cm}^{-3}$.
+This doping dependence follows directly from Eq.~\ref{eqn:boltztrap}, in which $\left(m^*_{\mathrm{c}}\right)^{-1} \propto \sigma / n$.
+At low doping the conductivity of a narrow-gap material is dominated by intrinsically (thermally) excited carriers, whose concentration is fixed by the gap and the temperature; $\sigma$ is therefore almost insensitive to the added doping, and the apparent effective mass grows roughly linearly with $n$.
+Once the doping exceeds the intrinsic carrier concentration, extrinsic carriers dominate, $\sigma$ scales with $n$, and the effective mass saturates at its physical band value — precisely the behaviour seen in Figure \ref{fig:flatband}c, and the origin of the order-of-magnitude difference between the values extracted at $10^{18}$ and $10^{20}~\text{carriers/cm}^{-3}$ for the small-gap cases.
+The electrons and holes present in the calculation predominantly come from the band edges.
+Although the rectangles in Figure \ref{fig:flatband}d might appear wide due to the threshold ($10^{-3}$) and temperature ($300 \: K$) used, these doping levels are just above the band edges.
+The slow increase in effective masses with doping reflects the gradual sampling of nonparabolic portions of the bands, while the much steeper, near-linear rise observed for small-band-gap materials in Fig. \ref{fig:flatband}c is the intrinsic-carrier effect described above.
 Additional plots for lower temperatures and discussion on doping sensitivity for different materials are available in the Supplementary Material.